Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Results

 The results of the previous section utilized MPI parallelization to reduce sampling computation time.
 But as explained in Sec.~\ref{Subsec:SBC}, our SBC workflow cannot use parallelization due to how the \texttt{dynesty} sampler is constructed, i.e., we must manually and serially save the ZAMS priors and corresponding XRB and ZAMS posteriors.
 This effectively increases computation time compared to the uncalibrated runs due to appending arrays that are saved at the end of the run.
 Therefore, to avoid excessive computation times, we limit the SBC runs of this section to a smaller number of live points.
 Our parameter space exploration in the previous section showed that the uncalibrated \texttt{dynesty} runs are well converged for $\gtrsim 5,000$ live points which we assume in the runs of this section.
 We consider two series of SBC runs: the first begins with the fiducial ZAMS prior bounds and the second begins with a set of ZAMS prior bounds determined from constraints obtained from other theoretical studies of SS\,433 which we refer to as ``astro-informed'' prior bounds.
 For both cases we follow the same procedure described in Sec.~\ref{Subsec:SBC}.
 The results of these runs are summarized in Table~\ref{Tab:SBCresults}.

 In the first case where we begin with the fiducial priors (see Sec.~\ref{Subsec:Optimized}), the optimization procedure selects $n_{\rm matches} = 100,000$ for each iteration and yields satisfactory score.
 The corresponding optimized $n\sigma$ vector for each iteration has components that vary across the 6 XRB parameters, with the orbital period and mass transfer rate always requiring a $\sigma = 10$ for obtaining SS\,433-like binaries and smaller $\sigma < 10$ for the remaining XRB parameters.
 Each SBC iteration step produces narrower ZAMS prior bounds for some parameters but not all in order to avoid overfitting.
-The near constant purity combined with the decreasing volume ratio $V_{\rm ratio}$ across iterations demonstrate how the SBC procedure guides the sampler to obtain better coverage of SS\,433-like binaries over progressively smaller prior ranges -evidence that the SBC procedure succeeds in calibration.
+The near constant purity combined with the decreasing volume ratio $V_{\rm ratio}$ across iterations demonstrate how the SBC procedure guides the sampler to obtain better coverage of SS\,433-like binaries over progressively smaller prior ranges---evidence that the SBC procedure succeeds in calibration.
 The resultant optimized fraction of SS\,433-like binaries, $f_{\rm in}$, correspondingly increases across iterations, implying that the calibration produces more robust SS\,433-like progenitor populations and allows us to build better ZAMS posterior distributions.
 Selecting the 83\% of binaries that are SS\,433-like after the second SBC iteration produces the calibrated ZAMS posterior distributions which we plot in Figure~\ref{F:CornerCalibrated}.
-These calibrated posterior distributions reflect smoother features in the masses and mass transfer parameters and the spikes in the remaining parameters are also better resolved compared to the uncalibrated result in (the red data of) Fig.~\ref{F:CornerConverge}; this demonstrates how calibrated \texttt{dynesty} runs are able to break degeneracies in these parameters despite the small number (5,000) of live points used in each SBC step.
+These calibrated posterior distributions reflect smoother features in the masses and mass transfer parameters and the spikes in the remaining parameters are also better resolved compared to the uncalibrated result in (the red data of) Fig.~\ref{F:CornerConverge}.
+Although not shown here, we verified that kernel density estimation, analogous to that shown in Fig. 3, of the calibrated ZAMS posteriors confirms the spikes observed in Fig. 4 are true features of the distributions.
+This demonstrates how calibrated \texttt{dynesty} runs are able to break degeneracies in these parameters despite the small number (5,000) of live points used in each SBC step.